badamato/react-shakedown-app/README.md

 * pitch to Apple to deploy for use...
 * add a contact or chat component so users can chat with us live for advice...
 * run demonstration videos in side navigation...
-* We would like to present Shakedown to interested outdoor, hiking, gear suppliers....
+* We would like to present Shakedown to interested vendors who positively support outdoor activities, gear suppliers, and